venk404/Deploy-to-Bare-metal/README.md

   make Spin-vm
 ```

-4) ## "Rename the .env file from the Schema folder and also in the root directory"
+4) Rename the .env file from the Schema folder and also in the root directory

-5) ## "SSH into the Vagrant box after setting it up"
+5) SSH into the Vagrant box after setting it up"
 6) Navigate to the Restapi directory within the vagrant folder in root folder.
 ```bash
   cd ..